2023 Most Popular Clinical/Medical Laboratory Science Bachelor's Degree Trade Schools in New York

 Read full report on Clinical/Medical Laboratory Science at Marist College

-College of Staten Island CUNY did quite well in this year’s ranking of the most popular places for clinical/medical laboratory science students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the city of Staten Island, CSI is a public school with a large student population.
+With a ranking of #7, College of Staten Island CUNY did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their bachelor’s degree.
+Located in the city of Staten Island, CSI is a public college with a large student population.

 Of the 24 students majoring in clinical laboratory science at CSI, 29% are male and 71% are female.

-Upstate Medical University ranked #8 on this year’s Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in New York list.
-Located in the midsize city of Syracuse, SUNY Upstate Medical University is a public school with a small student population.
+With a ranking of #8, Upstate Medical University did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their bachelor’s degree.
+Located in the city of Syracuse, SUNY Upstate Medical University is a public college with a small student population.

 About 79% of the students majoring in clinical laboratory science at the school are women while 21% are male.